 Monetization Features

-Creator accounts unlock Instagram’s native monetization tools:
+Creator accounts give you access to Instagram’s native monetization tools:

 | Feature | Requirement | What You Earn |